oroinc/documentation/commerce/dev_guide/front_ui/theming/index.rst

 Files that the theme consists of, are :ref:`layout updates <dev-guide-layouts-layout-updates>`, **styles**, **scripts** and anything else related to the look and feel of the page.

+The application comes with three `Out-of-the-box OroCommerce Themes`_ .

 .. contents:: Table of Contents
     :local:
     :depth: 2